Last updated: May 13, 2026

 2. JazzHR - Budget ATS for Small Teams

 JazzHR starts at $75/mo (Hero plan) with unlimited users - the most affordable option on this list.
-The trade-off is a hard cap of 3 active jobs on the entry tier.
+That price comes with a hard cap of 3 active jobs on the entry tier.
 Teams with fewer than 3 open positions at a time get solid applicant tracking for half the cost of Breezy’s Startup plan.
 But JazzHR lacks video interviewing, and its reporting is basic compared to Breezy’s Growth tier.
 Good for micro-teams with limited hiring volume.

 3. Workable - Mid-Market ATS With AI Features

 Workable starts at $169/mo and adds basic AI candidate recommendations, though not at the depth of dedicated AI sourcing tools.
-It charges per seat, so costs scale with team size.
-The platform offers a strong integration ecosystem and good reporting.
+Per-seat billing means costs scale directly with team size.
+Strong integrations and solid reporting round out the feature set.
 Worth considering if your team is small (2-3 recruiters) and you want some AI assistance alongside standard ATS workflows.
-Larger teams will see costs climb quickly with per-seat billing.
+Larger teams will see costs climb quickly once headcount grows.

 4. Manatal - Affordable ATS With CRM Features